What makes the Kimberley special?

 Progress has been made in protecting the Kimberley, but the job's not finished.
 In March 2017, WA Labor came into government with a promise to continue protecting the Kimberley, and has now begun work on their important new election commitments.

-This includes creating a Buccaneer Archipelago Marine Park and protecting the Fitzroy River with a Fitzroy River National Park and management plan for the river.
-They have also committed to a mosaic of National Parks in the Kimberley.
+However, election commitments for protecting the Fitzroy River with a Fitzroy River National Park and management plan for the river have not been completed.

 Securing the long-term protection and management of the spectacular coast, rivers, ranges and islands of the Kimberley will be a great legacy for the future of Western Australia.